 Comitán is a colonial town, calmer, smaller, more authentic and the people were so friendly.
 It was lower in elevation but was still refreshingly comfortable.

 Comitán de Domínguez is the official name, but everyone calls it Comitán.
 It (as well as San Cris) is one of Mexico’s 132 Pueblos Mágicos (Magical Villages) which is a site of symbolism, legend, gastronomy and/or history which shows national identity and provides opportunity to discover Mexico’s enchantment.

-In fact, I learned that the entire state of Chiapas was part of Guatemala.
+In fact, I learned that the entire state of Chiapas had been a part of Guatemala.
 First, they won their independence and then they voted to belong to the United Mexican States.

 Walking the streets of Comitán is to walk through centuries of history.
 There are many colonial churches.

-We stayed at El Corazón del Café Boutique Hotel just 3 years old and conveniently located.
-It was a real gem.
+We stayed at the 3-year-old El Corazón del Café Boutique Hotel which was a real gem as well as conveniently located.
 The Cost of Travel: Chiapas will be posted soon.